olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 # Configuring a Pipeline

 ## Train Pipeline
-Define parameters for the run in a config file.
+Define parameters for the run in a pipeline configuration file.
 See an example [here](pipeline_config.json)
 ```json
 {
     "step1":